Glo18/Github-finder/README.md

-Github-finder
+## Github-finder
-This is an application that allows users to search for github users based on their username and also allows users to search for github repositories.
+This is a website where users may enter a GitHub username and see names and descriptions of that person's public repositories ..
 By Glory Kiogora
-Description
+### Description
 This application allows users to search for github users and view their repositories.
 They can click the buttons provided to open the user's profile and repositories on github.
 The user can also search for repositories using a search term.

-BDD
+### BDD
 The program provides an input to search for a user

 Example input: Glo18